(adapted from the forthcoming book Integral Esoterics by Asa)

-Such a project was the concern of Pythagorus who used number theory, natural philosophy, geometry, and gematria to try to understand the underlying structures of creation as a means of authenticating through reason the mytho-poetic narratives of mysticism.
+Such a project was the concern of Pythagoras who used number theory, natural philosophy, geometry, and gematria to try to understand the underlying structures of creation as a means of authenticating the mythopoetic narratives of mysticism through reason.
 Because numbers and shapes are a part of the inherent codices of creation, and since they provide a means of investigation that can be objective and rational, esoteric mathematics is exceptional in its ability to illuminate the mind and circumscribe the underlying formative patterns at the root of reality.

-In part three, we will further explore the Pythagorean method, investigating three-ness more deeply, but also how three-ness extends in to four-ness, building up the complexity of the Great Chain of Being.
-Click to read part pt 3
+In part three, we will further explore the Pythagorean method, investigating three-ness more deeply, and also how three-ness extends into four-ness, building up the complexity of the Great Chain of Being.
+Click to read part 3

 1 + 2 = 3